Who We Are

 Exact dates and testing information will be provided soon!

-The VTS-DI 2020 Pre-Application, Final Application and other required document information is now available here on our website!
+The VTS-DI 2020 Pre-Application, Final Application (on Oct.
+1st) and other required document information is now available here on our website!
 Refer to our Certification Page for our Candidate Packet.

 All of your pre-application documents all in one packet, to be emailed to our Committee directly through the packet.